The Acme Brewery of San Francisco was established in 1907 by

 grain alcohol to make them closer to the real thing.
 But soft drinks

 were also a money maker.
-They proved useful as mixers to bootleg liquor
+They proved popular as mixers for illicit liquor

 - though they weren't advertised as such.